To truly understand Mezcal, we need to see Oaxaca from above.

 Fermented for days and distilled two or three times allowing the flavors of the agave used come forward.

-Completely inspired by Heritage Radio’s interview with Low Bank, I learned first hand the fact that artisan Mezcal is produced by maestros that know their craft well and pride from it.
-Every batch a signature as unique as the maestro behind the process.
-I learned tasting and choosing a favorite Mezcal becomes a personal task, no one can claim one is better than the other, only the right one for them.
-As the locals pledge: “you can never have too much Mezcal.
-Mezcal will enchant you.”
+Completely inspired by Heritage Radio’s interview with Low Bank, I gained a firsthand understanding of how artisan mezcal is crafted by maestros who take immense pride in their work.
+Each batch carries a signature as unique as the maestro who creates it.
+Tasting and selecting a favorite mezcal becomes a deeply personal experience—no one can say one is better than another; it’s simply about finding the one that speaks to you.
+As the locals say: “You can never have too much mezcal.
+Mezcal will enchant you.” you.”

 Photos by Pauline Stevens